 Yaniv Masjedi, Chief Marketing Officer at Nextiva

-You need to put yourself out there if you see an opportunity worth seizing.
-When I was working to support my college education, I decided to take a leap of faith.
+You must put yourself out there if you see an opportunity worth seizing.
+While working to support my college education, I decided to take a leap of faith.
 The company I was working for was opening up a marketing position while I was working in sales.
-I asked the company’s executives if they would consider me, an undergraduate student with zero marketing background.
+I asked the company’s executives if they would consider me an undergraduate student with zero marketing background.

-When you see an opportunity, you need to take the risk of stepping up to the plate.
+When you see an opportunity, you must take the risk of stepping up to the plate.
 That’s what I did – and 15 years later, I’m the proud CMO and Co-Founder of a 1,000+ team member organization that spans multiple continents.

-Of course, it took a lot of hard work and dedication in between – but I attribute much of my success back to that initial decision to jump at an opportunity that excited me.
+Of course, it took a lot of hard work and dedication in between, but I attribute much of my success to that initial decision to jump at an opportunity that excited me.

 5. Tell Your Boss You Want A Promotion

 Now, this is not the same as asking your boss for a promotion.
-Informing your boss that you are interested in future career progression is the key here.
+The key here is to inform your boss that you are interested in future career progression.
 You are not asking for a specific promotion or position.
-You are letting them know that you do want to progress and grow within this team or company.
+You are letting them know that you want to progress and grow within this team or company.

 6. 3 Tips from an Attorney for Creating Work and Life Opportunities

-As a criminal defense attorney and owner of my own law firm for over 20 years, I’ve learned a lot about creating opportunities for myself.
+As a criminal defense attorney and owner of my law firm for over 20 years, I’ve learned much about creating opportunities for myself.
 Here are a few of my favorite tips:

-- Take calculated risks.
+2. Take calculated risks.
 Creating an opportunity for yourself usually involves taking a risk.
 Be open to risk, but only after you’ve done your research.
-I had several great jobs after law school, but I wanted to take a risk and start my own firm.
-Once I had a plan in place, I was better positioned to create the opportunities I sought with my own business.
+After law school, I had several great jobs, but I wanted to take a risk and start my own firm.
+Once I had a plan, I was better positioned to create the opportunities I sought with my business.

-- Keep with the times.
+3. Keep up with the times.
 If I could give my younger self a piece of advice, I’d tell him to take technology and the Internet more seriously.
-Making sure you’re aware of trends and changes in the world will increase your awareness of new opportunities.
+Being aware of trends and changes in the world will increase your awareness of new opportunities.

 7. Speak to Strangers at Work

-Even in the corporate office’s closed and secure environment, most people do not even know each other.
+Most people do not know each other even in the corporate office’s closed and secure environment.
 Most people, in fact, only know their direct teams and a few other people they have had meetings with.
-What would happen if you set a challenge for yourself to speak to and introduce yourself to one new person at work every day?
+What would happen if you set a challenge to speak to and introduce yourself to one new person at work daily?

 By the end of the year, you would know over 250 new people outside your team.
 That would make you the king of networking at the office and incredibly increase your sphere of influence.